 Red Light District

 You will never wonder again, why areas get this name, after visiting Amsterdam.
-Another iconic feature of this city, we headed out for a night amongst the lights, open windows and all sorts of sexual paraphernalia.
-A live sex show was the 'highlight' of the night, with all that was expected, candidly presented.
+Another iconic feature of this city, we headed out for a night amongst the lights, open windows and all sorts of interesting paraphernalia.
+A live 'show' was the 'highlight' of the night, with all that was expected, candidly presented.
 Have fun and be open-minded!
-The ladies (and men) you see in the windows take pride in their work, with the country viewing prostitution as a well-respected entrepreneurial career.
+The ladies (and men) you see in the windows take pride in their work, with the country viewing the business of selling your body as a well-respected entrepreneurial career.
 Many services are in place to support the businesses, ensuring the safety of the individuals.
 Many laws are in place to protect the workers and the trade as a whole.

 Coffee House Vs. Cafe

 Well, I have to admit, i'm probably the only one on the planet that didn't know about the difference with these 2 seemingly ordinary joints.
 To be blunt, one sells coffee, one does not.
 The sales, distribution and use of 'weed' is not legal in The Netherlands, though they've realised that it is not something that needs to be considered criminal.
 Rather taking a giant smart, common sense leap over the rest of the world.
 Accepting that it's not dangerous, therefore it is not worth wasting millions of dollars of resources on condemning it.
 Instead this money is used to educate people to buy quality product from reputable, registered growers/sellers and have a good, chilled time, in a safe environment.
 Strict license and premises laws are in place to keep standards high.
 I love every aspect of this approach and just love how simply smart it is.
 Blowing smoke on all other nations.

 When visiting Amsterdam as a tourist, do still keep in mind that you are in a foreign country, can still be arrested for interacting with illicit substances and the repercussions of your decisions when entering back into your home country.
 Be smart kids.
 Do your research and educate yourself before heading over.